ShellPuppy/RCube/README.md

 The edges are solved by moving every pair of edges to the front face, then swapping desired pieces from the left edge to the right edge.
 A lot of functions where needed to fix or prevent parity issues.

-# Efficiency
-This algorithm is optimized for very large cubes.
-However it is terrible for small cubes.
-There are much much better algorithms for small cubes.

 # Image Export

 https://www.nayuki.io/page/tiny-png-output